observability-as-code-sandbox/learn-ansible-lab/README.md

 1. Create a `.local.controller.yaml` file in playbooks/vars.
 - Populate with your controller values (host, account, access key)
+- Find out where these values are used

 2. Download latest machine agent files from [AppDynamics download portal](https://accounts.appdynamics.com/downloads).
 - Place zip file in /role/machine-agent-linux/files directory